 It routes calls automatically, saving time for both your team and your customers.
 You can set it up to reflect your business hours, send after-hours calls to voicemail, or redirect urgent requests to mobile phones.

-Call Queuing Software
+Call Queueing Software

 When call volume spikes, the last thing you want is for customers to hang up out of frustration.
 That’s where call queuing comes in.

-Call queuing software allows incoming calls to be automatically placed in a virtual line when all your agents are busy.
+Call queueing software allows incoming calls to be automatically placed in a virtual line when all your agents are busy.
 Instead of getting a busy signal or being sent to voicemail, callers are greeted with a message and informed of their estimated wait time.
 They’ll remain on hold until the next available team member can take the call.

 On-Hold Messaging System